hummanta/solidity-detector-foundry/README.md

 # solidity-detector-foundry

-A simple CLI tool to detect Solidity projects by verifying if a "foundry.toml" file exists in the specified path and if there is at least one ".sol" file in the directory.
+A simple CLI tool to detect Solidity projects by verifying if a `foundry.toml` file exists in the specified path and if there is at least one `.sol` file in the directory.

 ## Installation